luxcodes/luxcodes/README.md

 ###

-<p align="center">- 🔭 I’m working as a backend engineer<br>- 📚 I'm currently learning as much as I can<br>- ⚡ In my free time I like to work on cars and I also DJ!</p>
+<p align="center">- 🔭 I’m currently working as a backend engineer<br>- 📚 Always a student<br>- ⚡ In my free time I like to work on cars and I also DJ!</p>

 ###